spybart/cryptocurrency_price_prediction/README.md

 The CryptoCompare API provides historical price data for cryptocurrencies.
 The data can be retrieved as daily, hourly, or minutely data.

 #### Methodology
-Because this is a time series problem, I will use the ARIMA model on historical price data to forecast future prices.
+Because this is a time series problem, I will use the ARIMA model.
 Specifically, I will use the auto-ARIMA model, which automatically finds the optimal parameters for an ARIMA model based on the training data.

 #### Results
-Because there is no seasonality in the historical price data, it is inaccurate to predict future prices using the ARIMA model.
-When comparing the actual vs predicted data, we can observe that the predictions seem to be 1 step behind the actual data.
+Because there is no seasonality in the historical price data, it is inaccurate to predict prices using the ARIMA model.
+When comparing the actual and predicted data, we can observe that the predictions seem to be 1 step behind the actual data.
 This is due to the fact that the model is making a prediction based on the trend of the historical data, which is not a guaranteed indicator of the direction the data will go.

-Based on the current results, this price prediction is not necessarily a reliable way to predict prices, as it shows a delay during forecasting.
+Based on the current results, the ARIMA model is not a reliable way to predict prices, as it shows a delay during forecasting.

 #### Next Steps
-Currently the ARIMA model is only trained on 1 feature; the price of the cryptocurrency.
-Perhaps by training the model on more features, it can forecast more accurately.
-One way to achieve this is to use the other features that are provided by the CryptoCompare API, which are the `high`, `low`, `open`, `volumefrom`, `volumeto`	fields.
-Another way would be to generate technical indicators by calculating them off the historical data before the training step.
+Using a technique known as window sliding, we can frame the task into a supervised learning problem.
+By doing so, we can utilize the suite of standard linear and nonlinear machine learning algorithms on this problem.

-Exploring other types of time series models can potentially yield better results as well.
+Another option would be to explore recurrent neural networks, which seems to a modern solution to time series tasks.

 #### Jupyter Notebook: